...

 4. Sweet Orange Walk Trail

-It takes a bit of searching to find the entrance to the Sweet Orange Walk Trail, right in the center of Ubud, but then you have a very nice walk to catch.
+It takes a bit of searching to find the entrance to the Sweet Orange Walk Trail, right in the center of Ubud, but then you have a very nice hike ahead.
 To the right of the Puri Lukisan Museum you will find a small alley, where there is also a Sweet Orange Walk Trail sign.
 Follow this sign and within a few minutes you are in the middle of the rice fields, away from the hustle and bustle of Ubud.
 The Sweet Orange Trail is about three to four kilometers long, so in total you’ll be walking back and forth for over an hour in Ubud.

 The Sweet Orange Trail gets its name from the Sweet Orange Warung, one of the tastiest local restaurants in Ubud.
 The perfect place to enjoy breakfast or a coffee or smoothie.
 The details at Sweet Orange Warung are hilarious: everywhere you see coconuts hanging with painted faces on them.